tjd33/team14/docs/development/python_process.md

 `$ make test`

+or

+`$ python3 -m unittest discover`

-When invoking this command, you will be able to automatically run the entire test suite that we've made.
+When invoking either of these commands, you will be able to automatically run the entire test suite that we've made.

 However, if you're looking to only run a test script that you've been working on, this structure allows you to do it very easily.
-To invoke the test script, navigate to the `$GIT_DIRECTORY/senseable_gym` directory and invoke the command:
+To invoke the test script, navigate to the `$GIT_DIRECTORY` directory and invoke the command:

 `$ python3 -m senseable_gym.test.<test_script_name>`